FanDuel Promo Code

 We hope this FanDuel review was helpful.
 If you want to ask seasoned daily fantasy players what they think about FanDuel (or any other daily fantasy site) feel free to post in our RotoGrinders Forum.

 Otherwise, if you’re ready to get grinding on the leading daily fantasy sports site, be sure to sign up through one of our links!
 No FanDuel promo code is needed to receive our exclusive offer.
-Not only will you have your first entry fee credited back if you don’t cash, you’ll also receive a 3-month subscription to our FanDuel premium content for free.
+Not only will you get a FREE $5 upon your first $5+ deposit, you’ll also receive a 1-month subscription to our RG Premium.